Learn powerful up to date methods from the experts that will stop Gnats in their tracks and get rid of them for good.

 Once you know which drains the gnats are breeding in, you must deal with the root of the problem.
 A solid understanding of drain fly breeding grounds is necessary to completely eliminate these pests.
 The only way to get rid of drain flies for good is to eliminate their breeding sites.
 Drain flies have been known to lay eggs in sewage pipes and even wet manure, but most commonly drain flies breed in the slimy organic matter that accumulates around the creases and edges of drains.
 Particularly in restaurants and bars, the rotting and decaying particles of food and drink are flushed down the drains, both in the sink and the floor drains.
 In restaurants, the most common moth fly breeding sites are sink and floor drains, grease traps, mops and mop tubs, and evaporation pans beneath the appliances.

-Fruit fly adults are small, approximately 1/8” in length and oval shaped.
+Fruit fly adults are small, approximately 1/8” in length, and oval-shaped.
 Most have characteristic red eyes, but there are also Dark-eyed Fruit flies that do not have red eyes.
-The front of their bodies are tan colored while their abdomen is black with a grey underbelly.
+The front of their bodies is tan-colored while their abdomen is black with a grey underbelly.
 Like other flies, fruit flies develop through complete metamorphosis.
 Controlling fruit flies involves recognizing their behaviors and what draws them indoors.
 As with all fly species, eliminating the breeding sites is the best control for fruit flies.

 Once the fruit fly infestation is cleared, regular and preventative maintenance of drains, soda machines, trash bins, and surfaces is necessary.
 Fruit flies are quick; they will find the breeding location before you even realize the accumulation of gunk is happening.
 Pest Management Professionals know these pests; we know where they hide and how to treat them.
 While you operate your business, it is often wise to have a knowledgeable and professional pest control company handle the pests in and around your restaurant.
 By regularly treating and maintaining the drains, and keeping all pests out of your kitchen, you can focus on providing the best experience for your customers.